franmer2/HelpForDP200/Readme.markdown

 Click on **"Author & Monitor"**

-(If you use MSDN subscription and facing infinite white screen, try to open your browser in private mode)
+(If you use MSDN subscription and facing infinite white screen, try to open your browser "in private" mode)

 ![sparkles](pictures/image064.jpg)